rumspace/rails-project-lvl1/README.md

 # HexletCode

-DSL form generator.
-BLAHBLAH
-This gem simplifies your forms generation similar to SimpleForm.
+HexletCode is a DSL form generator that simplifies your forms generation similar to SimpleForm.

 ## Installation